fengyuruhui98/File/write/Daily/癸卯日志/July.md

 ## Daily
 Morning, I got up at about 3:50am, then I planned to watch the TV but just play the phone until the morning at about 8:45am, then I went to ate the breakfast and took the train ahead the control center, then I do the work all the day, and the pokemen was on transation.
-Sis sended me photoes that the airplane was cheap
+Sis sended me photoes that the airplane was cheap I thought that may be one day, we could went outside together...

 # 23:53 Tue, Jul 11, 2023